-A police officer can tell whether you have a valid Michigan No-Fault auto insurance policy on the car you are driving by running your license plate number through the Law Enforcement Information Network (LEIN) database, which law enforcement can access using an in-car computer in their vehicles.
+In Michigan, a police officer can tell whether you have a valid No-Fault auto insurance policy on the car you are driving by running your license plate number through the Law Enforcement Information Network (LEIN) database, which law enforcement can access using an in-car computer in their vehicles.

 This is an important tool for law enforcement because among other things, it allows the police to identify uninsured drivers and help get them off the road.

 Having a police officer tell if you have insurance by running your plates in Michigan serves as motivation for some drivers to get insured – and stay insured.
 For years, people have tried to game the system of insuring their cars.
 These people would purchase insurance just long enough to register their vehicles – or renew a motor vehicle registration – and then allow the coverage to lapse if it was an ultra-short term policy.
 Or they would cancel their mandatory auto insurance coverage and collect a premium refund as soon as they received their license plates.